Amnesia: The Bunker: Plot

-Some time ago, the bunker garrison discovered an underground tunnel dating back to Roman times.
+Some time ago, the bunker garrison discovered an underground tunnel dating back to Ancient Rome.
 They began to excavate the tunnel with the intention of using it to stage a surprise attack on German lines, but some of the soldiers began suffering hallucinations and vivid nightmares about ritualistic torture, monsters fighting to the death, and extradimensional architecture.
 Fearing that the tunnel actually led to Hell, a group of soldiers sabotaged the excavation with dynamite in an attempt to seal the tunnel.
 The saboteurs were subsequently court-martialed, and the excavation was indefinitely delayed.
 Meanwhile, Henri and Lambert gambled with dice to determine which of them would go out on patrol one evening; Henri, still smarting from a series of pranks played by his friend, cheated with a sleight-of-hand trick, causing Lambert to lose.
 Guilt-stricken when Lambert failed to return, Henri left the bunker in search of his friend.
 Later, Lambert brought back a wounded and comatose Henri; oddly, Lambert was completely unscathed.
 It is revealed that the water Lambert drank originated from the tunnel and was part of the ancient rituals; it began to slowly mutate him and drive him insane until he completely transformed into the Beast, stalking the bunker and killing his former comrades.

 Henri is eventually able to recover the dynamite and detonator and blasts open the exit.
 However, instead of finally escaping, Henri accidentally falls deeper into the Roman ruins, where he has one final confrontation with the Beast, where he can either try to fight it (and send it plunging into an underground abyss) or flee.